weaverryan/phpsummercamp-symfony/slides/04-template.md

 #### Step 4:  Render a Template
 Stuck?
 No worries: http://bit.ly/summer-symfony

-A) Render a template that prints the random number
+A) Render a Twig template that prints the random number

-Follow along with *Step 3* at:
+Follow along with *Step 3* on the "Creating Pages" document:
     http://bit.ly/1pYTnvD

 **GOAL**